-Physical activity is important for everyone, including women who are pregnant.
+Physical activity is important for everyone, including people who are pregnant.
 Staying active during pregnancy can help you feel better right away — and it can even make your labor shorter and recovery faster.

 Getting active during pregnancy may also make it less likely you’ll have complications like: